-Nobody wants to sign up for an email list or hire a contractor from website others are avoiding.
-So you can instantly increase your conversions by removing this anti social proof.
+Nobody wants to sign up for an email list or hire a contractor from a website others are avoiding.
+So you can instantly increase your conversions by removing this anti-social proof.

 It’s as simple as that.
-Press Save and you’re done!
+Once you’ve added that one display rule you’re done!

 Content and products are more forgiving than the homepage, so you can safely set your share count minimum to 50 or 100.

 Then, the Share buttons would display how many shares the content has garnered if it’s above at least that many shares.

 Log into your Sumo dashboard and open Share.
 Go to the Settings tab, and scroll down to Share Counts.
 Set the Show Share Counts Minimum to 50 or 100 (we set ours to 50), and press Save: